rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 # nuxt-typescript-ssr-firebase-auth

 `nuxt generate` is really sucks!!!
-We lost `nuxtServerInit`, dynamic routing stuff etc. We need a good alternative to deploy our applications to cloud without VPS and SSL configuration.
+We lost `nuxtServerInit`, dynamic routing stuff etc. We need a good alternative to deploy our applications to the cloud without VPS and SSL configuration.

-This repository is created as a sample of using nuxt on firebase-functions+firebase-hosting and still SSR and has `nuxtServerInit` functionally is active.
+This repository is created as a sample of using nuxt on firebase-functions+firebase-hosting and still SSR and has the `nuxtServerInit` functionality as active.

 Firebase full password authentication (register, login, forget password, reset password), google authentication, twitter authentication, facebook authentication in `nuxt`.